 This Valentine’s Day, you won’t find us in a packed restaurant studying an overpriced prix fixe menu.
 Oh, no. We here at Focus Features have other plans.
 We’ll be partaking in our favorite pastime -- watching movies -- while embracing the latest well-being craze to invade the U.S., the Danish concept of hygge.

 Pronounced hoo-GAH, the essence of the word means cozy (though the Danes insist there is no direct translation).
-The quest for hygge results in a sense of contentment or well-being, and its merits are being extolled by a bevy of trend watchers, from editors of the The New Yorker to fashion bloggers.
+The quest for hygge results in a sense of contentment or well-being, and its merits are being extolled by a bevy of trend watchers, from editors of the The New Yorker to fashion bloggers and even fireplace makers.

 While it's difficult imagine a good reason why anyone would resist hygge’s appeal, we find it especially attractive when combined with the everyday joy of watching movies.
 Can you honestly think of a better way to spend February 14th than being wrapped up in a fuzzy throw while sipping a hot toddy and taking a cinematic trip with The Danish Girl or Lost in Translation?
 No, neither can we.